 8. Paying someone else to publish it for you

-I realize finding your own editor, cover designer, lay-out person, and then getting it distributed is a huge growth curve and you may want those services all in one place for you.
-That may be worth the cost do you.
-Just don’t expect them to do more than that
+I realize finding your own editor, cover designer, layout person, and then getting it distributed is a huge growth curve and you may want those services all in one place for you.
+That may be worth the cost; just don’t expect them to do more than that.